Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 Reads from in-memory cache, no external DB and no heavy business logic.

-Numbers below are a lab baseline example, not universal truth.
+Numbers below are a lab comparison point, not a universal law.

 REST (HTTP/1.1 + JSON)